Smidgens/unity-attributes/README.md

 # ℹ️ Features

-* Collection of highly versatile, general-use property attributes and decorators.
+* Collection of highly versatile, general-use property drawers and decorators.
-* All attributes work as-is without custom inspector.
+* All attributes work as-is without a custom inspector.
 * 🤞 Reasonably lightweight.

 <br/>

 > 🧑‍💻💬 *These attributes are an aggregate of helper attributes I've made over the years for various projects.
-If I find myself needing an attribute in more than one project, it usually ends up in here.*
+If I find myself wanting an attribute for multiple projects, it eventually ends up in here.*

 <br/>